 Achieving business success boils down to building and nurturing relationships, even in the roofing industry.

-Keep the conversation going with your lead after you or your rep leave the sales meeting.
+Keep the conversation going with your lead after you or your rep leave your initial meeting.
 This is the early stage of your business relationship.
-Build trust with your prospect by updating them on their estimate progress if they’re planning to replace their roof in a few months but still want an estimate from you.
+Build trust with your prospect by updating them on their estimate or roofing project progress.
 Provide added value by sending them relevant roofing industry news and updates.

 And, as mentioned above, don’t forget to address questions or comments on your social posts.
 You never know what leads may come from those interactions!